artsandmetaphysics/goodlifeodyssey/documents/hesiod.md

 In these two examples, Hesiod deduces the existence of gods using etymology and some sort of metaphysical reasoning (anything that doesn't die must be a lie).

+Perhaps the Greek myths, as well as the earlier myths that inspired them, were based in observations of reality.
+These rational underpinnings would prop up the beliefs, since adherents could see them in the world around them.

+Imagine a young Greek farmer.
+Over and over, growing up, all of the adults in his life tell him Zeus rules the world and wields thunderbolts.
+Occasionally, at special times of the year, his family performs sacrifice rituals to Zeus and other gods.
+Poets occasionally come through the town, and tell stories of the gods---some he has heard, others are new.
+If you asked this boy how he knew Zeus was real, he would probably say he knew Zeus was real because he could see the thunderbolts!

-We are not certain whether Hesiod (or Homer) existed, but this irrelevant for the conclusions drawn here---what matters is that the Greek tradition included, and to some degree accepted, the idea of Muses providing divine inspiration via creative human story-telling.
+We are not certain whether Hesiod (or Homer) existed, but this irrelevant to this discussions---what matters is that the Greek tradition included, and to some degree accepted, the idea of Muses providing divine inspiration via creative human story-telling.
 This is one mechanism by-which the details of religions beliefs could evolve and develop, despite not being true.

-## Other Thoughts
+## Genealogies and Creation

 Hesiod uses genealogy as an organizational and explanatory scheme for the gods.